Liability Lawyer Atlanta GA

 - The dangerous condition caused an injury to the plaintiff, from which actual damages resulted.

-A dangerous condition might be a slippery floor, precariously arranged merchandise, or even inadequate security in a high-crime area.
+A dangerous condition in a retail store might be a slippery floor, precariously arranged merchandise, or even inadequate security in a high-crime area.
 Anything that might pose an unreasonable risk to customers may constitute a dangerous condition.

 If the property owner knew of the hazard, the second element likely is met.
 It usually is even met if the owner did not know of the condition but merely should have known about it.
 Because of this high standard of care, property owners must perform a regular inspection of the premises to check for broken handrails, damaged floors, or other dangerous conditions.